 Zwingli maintained: "I believe that the real Body of Christ is eaten in the Lord's Supper, sacramentally and spiritually by the religious, faithful and pure mind, as also St. Chrysostom held."

 From the time that Zwingli began his expository preaching on the Gospel of Matthew, 1 January 1519, he only had 12 years to establish the Reformation in Switzerland.
-He died in battle, fighting to defend Zurich from attack, in 1531.
-In 1529, a Protestant missionary from Zurich was burned at the stake for preaching the Gospel in the Catholic Canton of Schwyz.
-Zurich stopped trading with Schwyz in protest.
+He died in battle, fighting to defend Zürich from attack, in 1531.
+In 1529, a Protestant missionary from Zürich was burned at the stake for preaching the Gospel in the Catholic Canton of Schwyz.
+Zürich stopped trading with Schwyz in protest.
 The Catholic Cantons declared war.
 In October 1531, 8,000 Catholic soldiers met 1,500 Protestant soldiers in battle at Kappel.
-Historian Myconius described Zwingli’s death at the Battle of Kappel: “Three times Zwingli was thrown to the ground by the advancing forces, but in each case he stood up again.
-On the fourth occasion, a spear reached his chin and he fell to his knees saying: ‘They can kill the body, but not the soul’.”
+Historian Myconius described Zwingli's death at the Battle of Kappel: "Three times Zwingli was thrown to the ground by the advancing forces, but in each case he stood up again.
+On the fourth occasion, a spear reached his chin and he fell to his knees saying: ‘They can kill the body, but they cannot kill the soul'."

 Zwingli's successor, Heinrich Bullinger, added these details: "While the Catholic forces were looting the bodies of the dead and dying, they found Zwingli still alive, lying on his back, with his hands together as if he was praying, and his eyes looking upward to Heaven… He was stricken with a mortal wound, so they asked whether a priest should be fetched to hear his confession.
 At this, Zwingli shook his head… They encouraged him to call upon Mary, the Mother of God and upon the Saints."
 When Zwingli again shook his head, the Catholics cursed him, and said that he was one of the obstinate, cantankerous heretics and should get what he deserved.
 One of the Catholic captains then drew his sword and thrust Zwingli through.
 When his body was identified, there were tremendous shouts of joy throughout the Catholic camp.
 It was decided to quarter his body and burn the portions, throwing into the fire the entrails of some pigs and mixing the pig offal with Zwingli's ashes, scattering it to prevent a burial of the great Reformer.